RiProG-id/RiProG-AI/README.md

 15. Smart Low Memory Killer

 ## Changelog

-Version 4.0 <br />
+Version 4.1 <br />
-- Remake module
-- Support KSU
-- Add log in Android Folder
+- Fixed the issue causing the app to be stuck in daily mode.
+- Added a new game to the database.
+- Implemented a smart game list installer.
+- Fixed all error scripts in the program.

 ## Support Dev
 https://saweria.co/RiProG